Monday, July 21, 2025

 The American College of Physicians backs integrative medicine for chronic diseases.
 The WHO’s health and wellness guidelines include preventive care.
 Look for certified practitioners on the Institute for Integrative Health directory.

 Choose resources that match your health and wellness goals.
-Use apps with proven results, like those from the Anxiety and Depression Association of America.
-Mix digital tools with in-person care for a complete strategy.
+Use apps with clinical evidence such as the apps from the Anxiety and Depression Association of America.
+When we combine digital services with in-person care, we have a full strategy.

 Overcoming Barriers to Holistic Health